mfxox/ILCC/readme.md

 ##Updates
 * 2018-04-16 (Release of Version 0.2)
-    - Implement calibration for perspective camera.
+    - Implement calibration for monocular camera.
     - Add sample data and results for perspective camera calibration.
     - Add a feature that can hide occluded parts by the chessboard when project the point cloud to the image.
     - Some other minor changes.